genexuslabs/web-controls-library/src/components/grid-fs/readme.md

 # gx-grid-fs

-Container to include repetitive element list.
+A container for including a repetitive elements list.
 It provides 3 slots:

 - 'grid-content' slot: Include the grid content here.